The two men began as neighbors. And they ended as neighbors.

 Each man owned an early skyscraper: When Burnett bought the State National Bank Building (left) in 1915, it was the tallest building in town at twelve stories.
 In 1920 Waggoner built his twenty-story building, then one of the tallest in the state.

-From left, Frank Hawks, W. T. Waggoner, Will Rogers, and Amon Carter Sr., early 1930s, at Arlington Downs.
+From left, Frank Hawks, W. T. Waggoner, Will Rogers, and Amon Carter, early 1930s, at Arlington Downs.
 Frank Hawks was a record-setting aviator known as the “fastest airman in the world.”
-(Photo from UTA Libraries.)
+(Photo from University of Texas at Arlington Libraries.)

 Burk Burnett built a different kind of park: In 1917 he donated land for downtown’s Burnett Park.